Varazdat Haroyan

-Varazdat Haroyan (Վարազդատ Հարոյան, born on 24 August 1992) is an Armenian professional footballer who plays as a central defender for Cypriot club Anorthosis Famagusta and the Armenia national team.
+Varazdat Haroyan (Վարազդատ Հարոյան, born on 24 August 1992) is an Armenian professional footballer who plays as a central defender for Nemzeti Bajnokság I club Kazincbarcikai SC and captains the Armenia national team.

 Club career

 Patani and Pyunik Yerevan

 Varazdat Haroyan was born in Yerevan, and started football at the football school Pyunik Yerevan.
 In 2008, he played for Patani, for whom he made 17 appearances.

 In 2009, he made his debut as a starter for Pyunik in the Armenian Premier League match against Gandzasar in Yerevan.
 Haroyan came off the bench in place of Arthur Yedigaryan at 90 minutes.
 That season Pyunik became the 2009 Armenian Premier League champion.
 Starting in 2010, Haroyan had always been a team regular, and becoming the 2010 Armenian Premier League champion and the winning the 2010 Armenian Cup and 2010 Armenian Supercup.

 In March 2012, he became known to the interest of the German club 1.
 FC Köln, which sent an official invitation to Haroyan.
 Haroyan was earlier invited to attend the viewing, but in March 2012, decided to go to Germany.